 Decently crafted but oddly charmless, “Richie Rich” isn’t likely to jump-start the fading superstardom of aging child star Macaulay Culkin.
-Pic stands to earn at least some small change during the holiday season, if only because parents really don’t have much else that’s new to take their kids to after seeing “The Santa Clause” for the fourth time.
+Even so, pic stands to earn at least some small change during the holiday moviegoing season, if only because, after the fast fades of “The Pagemaster,” “The Swan Princess” and “Miracle on 34th Street,” parents really don’t have much else that’s new to take their kids to after seeing “The Santa Clause” for the third or fourth time.

 Based on the popular Harvey comic books (and subsequent cartoon spinoffs), pic casts Culkin in the title role as the world’s richest 12-year-old.
 How rich is he?
 Well, he has Reggie Jackson for a baseball coach, Claudia Schiffer for a personal trainer and his very own McDonald’s in a room of his family’s sprawling mansion.

 Better still, Richie has two loving parents (Edward Herrmann, Christine Ebersole) who are philanthropic billionaires.
 Unfortunately, Richie doesn’t have any kids his own age to play with.
 One of the pic’s funniest bits has Richie spending a day at his school, a posh haven for Donald Trump wannabes, where elegantly attired students pass notes in class via fax.
 But Richie’s classmates aren’t very interested in baseball or other “childish” concerns.